kashif-nawaz/CNF_BMS_Infra_Slicing/README.md

 -   In above discussion I have used single network inside K8s worker nodes for red and blue cluster.
 -   If multiple network interfaces are required for each worker node for each K8s cluster, then extend it to the Guest VMs accordingly.

-## Sriov Vs PCI-Passthrough
+## SRIOV Vs PCI-Passthrough

 -   SRIOV VFs can be passed to the Guest VFs instead of PCI Passthrough.
 -   Upside for using SRIOV VFs is that with fewer physical NICs we can provide direct connectivity to the Guest VM (avoiding virtio drivers).
 -   Downside of SRIOV VFs is that some of the physical network functionality may not be available over the VFs (e.g. LACP or 802.3 ad bond can't be configured over SRIOV VFs).
--   Upside of of PCI pass-through is that full network functionality would be available to Guest VMs NICs (e.g LACP or 802.3ad can be configured over PCI pass through NICs).
+-   Upside of PCI pass-through is that full network functionality would be available to Guest VMs NICs (e.g LACP or 802.3ad can be configured over PCI pass through NICs).
 -   Downside of PIC pass-through is extra cost for having separate PCI pass-through NICs for each NUMA node which could suffice the Guest VM requirements.

 ## Next Step